 We offer many support groups throughout the state, including a private online group for parents.

 Request to join

 What is an adoption home study and who needs it?

 Children’s Bureau employs licensed, masters-level clinicians that travel the state of Indiana to provide home study services for:

-An adoption home study, or family preparation summary, is required by the court system and international agencies in order to finalize an adoption.
-During this process, Children’s Bureau prepares the family for its adoption journey by asking questions and providing education along the way.
-Home studies include two visits, gathering information from your family and personal references, as well as completing criminal and child welfare background checks.
-We will complete a written report within 60 days of the submission of all application documents.
-Please contact us to get started!
+An adoption home study is required by the court system and international agencies in order to finalize an adoption.
+During this process, a Children’s Bureau staff member serves to prepare a family for its adoption journey.
+Home studies include two visits, information gathering from family and personal references and the completion of criminal and child welfare background checks.
+A written report is completed within 60 days of the submission of all required documents.
+Please contact us to get started.

 Children’s Bureau partners with numerous international adoption agencies approved by the United States Department of State.
-We are accredited by the Council on Accreditation, which is a requirement to provide international adoption services in compliance with the Hague Convention on Intercountry Adoption.
+We are accredited by the Council on Accreditation in compliance with the Hague Convention on Intercountry Adoption.
 Our home studies meet all Hague guidelines.
 Countries we work with include but aren’t limited to:

 The Wendy's Wonderful Kids program is a grant-funded program provided by the Dave Thomas Foundation.
 This evidence-based program implements child-specific adoption recruitment for foster care children who have waited in the system longer than other children and want to be adopted.
 We believe that every child deserves to live in a safe, loving, and permanent family.
 No child should linger in foster care or leave the system at age18 without a permanent family of his or her own.
 We believe every child is adoptable.